AliaksandrBarysevich/tatusik/wp-content/plugins/smart-slider-3/readme.txt

 9. Layer slider with layers styles.
 Made with FREE version.

 == Changelog ==

+= 3.5.1.7 - 26.
+May 2022 =
+* Fix: Major overhaul of the way the plugin deals with options.
+This should fix a some bugs and provide improved security.
+To enhance security the "JavaScript callbacks" option was removed.
+If you need to write custom codes to manipulate the slider [follow this guide](https://smartslider.helpscoutdocs.com/article/2089-how-to-write-your-own-javascript-code) to learn how.
+* Fix: Improved check for valid values at layer content and name.
+* Fix: Aria-role attribute is renamed to role.
+* Fix: UIPress.co compatibility.
+* Fix: Grabbing cursor now properly displays when the slides are switching with mouse grabbing.
+* Fix: Fix for a Deprecated: preg_match(): Passing null to parameter #4 error in rare cases.
+* Fix: The CSS code that hides the Bullet thumbnail was strengthened to avoid 3rd party codes overriding it and messing up the layout.
+* Fix: The style tag for the Slide CSS will only be added to the HTML if it has any content.
+* Fix: The old default family, Montserrat is not used anymore at the backend so its call was removed.
+* Fix: Elementor has deprecated the controls_registered method so from 3.6.0 and above we use the new register method to include the Smart Slider widget to Elementor.
+* Fix: Compatibility fix for Divi on PHP 8.
+* Other: Translation related improvements, including unifying texts that do the same action on different places.
+* Other: Spanish translation is updated.
+Thanks, Rodrigo!

 = 3.5.1.4 - 28.
 Feburary 2022 =
 * Feature: Save Fonts Locally option to cache Google Fonts.